Lying Leg Curls vs Seated Leg Curls

 This point of the exercise is where your hips are the most flexed, and therefore the hamstrings are the most stretched.

-As your knee extends more (ie your leg straightens), your hamstrings become more stretched.
+As your knee extends more (ie your leg straightens), all four muscles of the hamstrings become more stretched

 Think of the point in a leg curl where your legs are the most straight.